joshnajojo12/Hello-OpenSource/README.md

 If you go to your repository page on GitHub you will see a `compare & pull request` button.
 Click that button.
 And submit the pull request.
 Soon the reviewer will merge the branch into `main`.

+## Step 7 - View your Details

+Once the PR is merged you can view your details [here](https://hello-opensource.vercel.app/).